 As noted earlier, the MISO CRS Proposal was rejected by FERC in February 2017, and the PRA remains as the only capacity auction for all load in MISO.
-While there has been significant volatility in the results of the MISO PRA over recent years, the clearing price has declined in the last two auctions with the corresponding benefit to load in the short term.
-The IPA is concerned that uncertainty around potential coal plant retirements, ongoing changes to the rules at MISO and FERC, and other potential legislative and regulatory changes represent significant uncertainty in the capacity market resulting in PRA price volatility.
+While there has been significant volatility in the results of the MISO PRA over recent years, the clearing price has declined in the last two auctions with the corresponding benefit to load in the short term.-The IPA is concerned that uncertainty around potential coal plant retirements, ongoing changes to the rules at MISO and FERC, and other potential legislative and regulatory changes represent significant uncertainty in the capacity market resulting in PRA price volatility.
 The IPA is also concerned that observed and expected PRA price volatility results in significant risk premiums in forward capacity prices.

-In light of the current situation, the IPA plans to take a balanced approach to risk management by proposing that 50% of the Ameren Illinois capacity requirements be hedged in the near-term forward market through IPA administered Requests for Proposals ("RFPs") in a laddered fashion as indicated above and shown in Table 5-1, and that the remaining balance be procured in the MISO PRA (i.e, open position).
-This refinement in hedging strategy is prudent and should result in "the lowest total cost over time, taking into account any benefits of price stability" 125 for Ameren Illinois' eligible retail customers.
-The IPA plans to continue monitoring the capacity markets in MISO and associated regulatory developments and, accordingly, make adjustments to the recommended strategy in future Procurement Plans.
+The significant decline in MISO PRA prices, which continue to outperformIn light of the current situation, the IPA plans to take a balanced approach to risk management by proposing that 50% of the Ameren Illinois capacity requirements be hedged in the near-term forward market through IPA administered procurements, coupled with a positive market outlook based on fundamentals and reduced regulatory risk, suggest that a change in procurementRequests for Proposals ("RFPs") in a laddered fashion as indicated above and shown in Table 5-1, and that the remaining balance be procured in the MISO PRA (i.e., open position).
+This refinement in hedging strategy is prudent and wouldshould result in "the lowest total cost over time, taking into account any benefits of price stability" 124 for Ameren Illinois's eligible retail customers.
+The IPA therefore recommends that going forward, Ameren Illinois procure all of its capacity requirements through the MISO PRA.
+The IPA also plans to update this discussion for its filed 2018 Plan in September with additional